davidmalcolm/texi2rst/output/options-that-control-optimization.rst

   You can also specify :option:`-flto=jobserver` to use GNU make's job server mode to determine the number of parallel jobs.
 This is useful when the Makefile calling GCC is already executing in parallel.
-  You must prepend a + to the command recipe in the parent Makefile for this to work.
+  You must prepend a :samp:`+` to the command recipe in the parent Makefile for this to work.
 This option likely only works if :envvar:`MAKE` is GNU make.

 .. option:: -flto-partition=alg

   Specify the partitioning algorithm used by the link-time optimizer.
-  The value is either 1to1 to specify a partitioning mirroring the original source files or balanced to specify partitioning into equally sized chunks (whenever possible) or max to create new partition for every symbol where possible.
-Specifying none as an algorithm disables partitioning and streaming completely.
+  The value is either :samp:`1to1` to specify a partitioning mirroring the original source files or :samp:`balanced` to specify partitioning into equally sized chunks (whenever possible) or :samp:`max` to create new partition for every symbol where possible.
+Specifying :samp:`none` as an algorithm disables partitioning and streaming completely.
-  The default value is balanced.
-While 1to1 can be used as an workaround for various code ordering issues, the max partitioning is intended for internal testing only.
+  The default value is :samp:`balanced`.
+While :samp:`1to1` can be used as an workaround for various code ordering issues, the :samp:`max` partitioning is intended for internal testing only.
-  The value one specifies that exactly one partition should be used while the value none bypasses partitioning and executes the link-time optimization step directly from the WPA phase.
+  The value :samp:`one` specifies that exactly one partition should be used while the value :samp:`none` bypasses partitioning and executes the link-time optimization step directly from the WPA phase.

 .. option:: -flto-odr-type-merging